AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

     The new build is compatible with at least Campaign Classic 17.9 release, but to prevent any security gap, Adobe strongly recommends to upgrade all instances to a new build.

-* As an on-premise customer, you are requested to upgrade marketing and mid-sourcing instances to a new build.
+* As an on-premise customer, you are requested to upgrade marketing and mid-sourcing instances to a newer build.

 >[!CAUTION]
 >